Allow generation an x509 certificates with an SHA256 signature hash

 2) For openssl command-line -sha256 is correct for commandline req including req -x509, and x509 including x509 -req, but not for "openssl ca". ca uses -md sha256.

-#2 Updated by Jim Pingle almost 7 years ago
+#2 Updated by Jim Pingle about 7 years ago

 - Assignee set to Jim Pingle